ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 Digital signatures are widely used together with checksums to provide the certain identification of the origin of a message [NIST800-32].

-It's important to note that, being the Digest header an hash of a resource representation, signing only the `Digest` header, without all the representation metatada (eg. the values of `Content-Type` and `Content-Encoding`) may expose the communication to tampering.
+It's important to note that, being the `Digest` header an hash of a resource representation, signing only the `Digest` header, without all the representation metatada (eg. the values of `Content-Type` and `Content-Encoding`) may expose the communication to tampering.

+A `Digest` header using NOT RECOMMENDED {digest-algorithms} MUST NOT be used in signatures.

 ## Message Truncation